sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_1.rst

    might need a different authority (e.g., an obstetrician).

 -  You could look up official records, for example birth or death certificates.
-Thit is a time consuming and frustrating endeavour, but it has its uses (e.g., if the person is now dead).
+This is a time consuming and frustrating endeavour, but it has its uses (e.g., if the person is now dead).

 Operationalisation: defining your measurement